f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 Restraints
 ~~~~~~~~~~~

-The following restraints complicate this request from the business team:
+The following restraints complicate the request from the business team:

 - In ASM, the change to relax protection for null byte injection attacks is a global policy setting, and it is enforced across all requests for all users.
 Disabling this protection weakens your security policy at a more global level than you are comfortable.
 - This baseline policy is deployed across a number of applications and is ingested by the DevOps team when deploying new applications.
 The impact of a policy modification may have broader impact than intended.